 Click on the Touch the Sensor button to simulate Finger 1 touching the fingerprint sensor.
 The emulator will report the successful addition of the fingerprint:

 To add additional fingerprints click on the Add Another button and select another finger from the extended controls panel menu before clicking on the Touch the Sensor button once again.
-The topic of building fingerprint authentication into an Android app is covered in detail in the chapter entitled "An Android Biometric Authentication Tutorial".

 5.8 The Emulator in Tool Window Mode